-The iPad Air fits somewhere in the middle, between the standard iPad and the iPad Pro.
-It’s a small, lightweight tablet that has a decent amount of power for its size.
-The newest 5th Gen. model (released March 2022) surpasses the previous 4th Gen model in specs with 5G connectivity, the M1 chip found in iPad Pro models, and better USB-C transfer speeds.
+The iPad Air fits somewhere between the standard iPad and the iPad Pro, somewhere in the middle.
+It’s a small, lightweight tablet with a decent amount of power for its size.
+The newest 5th Gen. model (released March 2022) surpasses the previous 4th Gen model in specs with 5G connectivity, the M1 chip found in the iPad Pro models, and better USB-C transfer speeds.

 The 10.9-inch Liquid Retina screen works very well, has excellent clarity, and is suitable for work or play.

 The iPad Air is significantly cheaper than the iPad Pro.
 Still, aside from the smaller screen and decrease in storage, the performance difference is hardly noticeable (unless you’re playing the latest games, which can sometimes strain the Air).